 - Grant/Contract Reports (NIST GCR)—This series reports work of an outside person or organization working under grant or contract from NIST.
 It is used when the technical project officer decides that a contract report has sufficient technical merit to be made publicly available.
 When justified and so recommended by the project officer, grant/contract reports can be incorporated into a formal NIST series.

 - Handbooks (HB)—Recommended codes of engineering and industrial practice (including safety codes) developed in cooperation with interested industries, professional organizations, and regulatory bodies.

-- National Construction Safety Team Act Reports—This series comprises the reports of investigations carried out under Public Law 107-231, the technical cause(s) of the building failure investigated; any technical recommendations for changes to or the establishment of evacuation and emergency response procedures; any recommended specific improvements to building standards, codes, and practices; and recommendations for research and other appropriate actions to help prevent future building failures.
+- National Construction Safety Team Act Reports (NIST NCSTAR)—Reports of investigations carried out under Public Law 107-231, the technical cause(s) of the building failure investigated; any technical recommendations for changes to or the establishment of evacuation and emergency response procedures; any recommended specific improvements to building standards, codes, and practices; and recommendations for research and other appropriate actions to help prevent future building failures.

-- NIST Interagency or Internal Reports (NISTIR)—The series includes interim or final reports on work performed by NIST for outside sponsors (both government and nongovernment).
-NISTIR’s may also report results of NIST projects of transitory or limited interest, including those that will be published subsequently in more comprehensive form.
+- NIST Interagency or Internal Reports (NISTIR)—Interim or final reports on work performed by NIST for outside sponsors (both government and non-government).
+May also report results of NIST projects of transitory or limited interest, including those that will be published subsequently in more comprehensive form.